Lowell Thomas: Lawrence of Arabia

 Thomas shot dramatic footage of Lawrence in Arab dress, then returned to America and began giving public lectures in 1919 on the war in Palestine, "supported by moving pictures of veiled women, Arabs in their picturesque robes, camels and dashing Bedouin cavalry."
-His lectures were very popular and audiences large.
+His lectures were very popular and drew large audiences.
 He agreed to take the lecture to Britain, but only "if asked by the King and given Drury Lane or Covent Garden" as a lecture venue.
 His conditions were met, and he opened a series at Covent Garden on August 14, 1919.
 "And so followed a series of some hundreds of lecture–film shows, attended by the highest in the land".
 In 1924, Thomas published the memoir With Lawrence in Arabia.

 Thomas genuinely admired Lawrence and continued to defend him against later attacks on Lawrence's reputation.
 Lawrence's brother Arnold allowed Thomas to contribute to T.E.
 Lawrence by his Friends (1937), a collection of essays and reminiscences published after Lawrence's death.

-In the 1962 film Lawrence of Arabia, a fictionalized version of Thomas called Jackson Bentley was portrayed by Arthur Kennedy.
+In the 1962 film Lawrence of Arabia, a fictionalized version of Thomas named Jackson Bentley was portrayed by actor Arthur Kennedy.
 (Kennedy was in his late-forties when the film was made, although Thomas had been in his mid-twenties at the time of the events.)